Extended Formulations for Independence Polytopes of Regular Matroids: Abstract

 \section{Abstract}

 We show that the independence polytope of every regular matroid has an extended formulation of size quadratic in the size of its ground set.
-This generalizes a similar statement for (co-)graphic matroids, which is a simple consequence of Martin's~\cite{Martin91} extended formulation for the spanning-tree polytope.
+This generalizes a similar statement for (co-)graphic matroids, which is a simple consequence of Martin's extended formulation for the spanning-tree polytope.
 In our construction, we make use of Seymour's decomposition theorem for regular matroids.
-As a consequence, the extended formulations can be computed in polynomial time.
+As a consequence, the extended formulations can be computed in polynomial time. \keywords{extended formulation \and independence polytope \and regular matroid \and decomposition} \subclass{52Bxx}